 Don’t Do a Thing Without a Budget

-After you decide on exactly what you want to accomplish, it’s time to put the numbers together.
+After you decide on exactly what you want to accomplish, it’s time to put the numbers together for your home remodeling project.
 You may already know how much you have to spend but may not understand exactly what things will cost.
 It’s important to be realistic and to take all factors into consideration.
 After all, budgeting for a renovation isn’t something that you can just pull out of the air.
 You need lots of information about services, tools, products, and potential unexpected costs.
 Furthermore, unless you are a contractor yourself, you will likely need some help with more complicated projects and budgeting for them.

 Do Thorough Research Before Hiring Contractors

-Whether you’re hiring a building contractor, plumber, electrician, or any other kind of professional, I recommend thorough research before signing on the dotted line.
-I have been taken a couple of times in the past by less than reputable folk.
+Whether you’re hiring a building contractor, plumber, new york house painters, electrician, or any other kind of professional, I recommend thorough research before signing on the dotted line.
+You can research online, ask friends for recommendations or, even better, both!
+It definitely pays to research; I have been taken a couple of times in the past by less than reputable folk.
 The damage done by these bogus contractors cost us so much money and time.

 I know it can be tempting to hire someone who is cheaper or says it can be done faster.
 Just keep in mind that you get what you pay for, and there is a reason these people don’t charge as much.
 Ask for names and contact info for their last 3 jobs, as well as other professional references and insurance information.
 There are also listing sites like Angie’s List that can help lead you to qualified professionals.

 Don’t Handle Difficult Projects on Your Own